d2l-ai/d2l-en/chapter_introduction/index.md

 :cite:`Hochreiter.Schmidhuber.1997`,
 and Q-Learning :cite:`Watkins.Dayan.1992`,
-were essentially "rediscovered" in the past decade, after laying comparatively dormant for considerable time.
+were essentially "rediscovered" in the past decade, after lying comparatively dormant for considerable time.

 The recent progress in statistical models, applications, and algorithms has sometimes been likened to the Cambrian explosion: a moment of rapid progress in the evolution of species.
-Indeed, the state of the art is not just a mere consequence of available resources, applied to decades old algorithms.
+Indeed, the state of the art is not just a mere consequence of available resources applied to decades-old algorithms.
-Note that the list below barely scratches the surface of the ideas that have helped researchers achieve tremendous progress over the past decade.
+Note that the list of ideas below barely scratches the surface of what has helped researchers achieve tremendous progress over the past decade.